 Chris Xiaoxuan Lu

-Before coming to Edinburgh, I did both my PhD study and post-doctoral in the Department of Computer Science, University of Oxford.
+Before coming to UCL, I was a faculty member at the University of Edinburgh and University of Liverpool.
+I did both my PhD study and post-doctoral in the Department of Computer Science, University of Oxford.
 Even earlier, I received my M.Eng degree from Nanyang Technological University (NTU).

 news